 Let me start by saying what you read here is my personal opinion.
-I was a member of the committee that reviewed the rules and by-laws.
+I was a member of the committee that reviewed the rules and by-laws early in the year and published the results in February of 2017.
 In this post, I do not speak on behalf of anyone else.
-However, I was privy to the entire process by which the committee wrote its reports.
+However, I was privy to the entire process by which the committee wrote its report.
 There and in this article, I was drawing my past experience and current research, much of which I continued after the publishing of the committee report

 The changes were implemented, because the rules at that time, were not clear about enforcement of these situations.
-In order to do what the board felt was right for the community, they they had to change the rules.
-It was ALWAYS done in public and with public input and according methods prescribe in the condominium governing documents.
+In order to do what the board felt was right for the community, they they had to change the rules, but is was not done unilaterally.
+It was ALWAYS done in public, with public input, and according methods prescribe in the condominium governing documents and state law.
 It was and is the board's ultimate decision as to changing the rules, but residents were given ample opportunity for input and were well aware of any upcoming enforcement.

 If conditions are such that they require a rules change, the board should make the required change with resident input over an appropriate period of time to ensure they are doing what is best for the community.